PCB Laminate Materials: Types, Properties and Considerations

 Manufacturers create laminates by heating and pressing multiple layers of fiberglass material together using a laminator.

-This is because of its mechanical strength, thermal resistance, and insulating properties that help PCB laminates hold and support traces and electrical components.
+While epoxy resin-impregnated fiberglass isn’t the only material available for laminates, it is the most widely used.
+This popularity stems from its mechanical strength, thermal resistance, and insulating properties, which help PCB laminates support and secure traces and electrical components.

 What Are the 10 Types of PCB Laminate Materials?